vivekBharati81/Wireless_Communicatioin_Signal_Processing_using_USRP_GNURadio/README.md

-# Real Time Wireless Communicatioin and Signal Processing using USRP and GNU Radio
+# Real Time Wireless Communication and Signal Processing using USRP and GNU Radio

 ## Overview
 Welcome to the real-time Wireless Communication and Signal Processing using Universal Software Radio Peripheral (USRP), RTL-SDR, and GNU Radio.
 The focus is on understanding the process of establishing data communication links with SDR hardware, utilizing GNU Radio for signal processing, and mitigating wireless channel impairments.

-## Contents
+## Learning
 1. **Real-time Wireless Communication with SDR**
-   - Introduction to SDR and its applications in wireless communication.
-   - Setting up and managing real-time wireless communication systems.
+   - Explored modulation techniques including BPSK, QPSK, and QAM for encoding digital data onto carrier signals.
+   - Investigated coherent and non-coherent demodulation for accurately retrieving transmitted data.
-   - Establishing data communication links with SDR hardware.
+   - Established data communication links with SDR hardware like USRP and RTL-SDR.

 2. **GNU Radio for Wireless Signal Processing**
-   - Introduction to GNU Radio, an open-source toolkit for SDR development.
-   - Hands-on experience with GNU Radio for processing wireless signals.
-   - Signal processing tasks including modulation, demodulation, and more.
+   - Explored signal processing concepts like upsampling the I & Q data, pulse shaping at Tx/Rx, the effect of ISI and its removal, clock recovery for correct sampling of received symbols, carrier recovery (frequency and phase synchronization) to enhance signal fidelity, and impact of frequency offset and methods to mitigate its effects.
+   - Utilized Root Raised Cosine (RRC) filter at Tx and LPF at Rx to implement the pulse shaping, observed the effect of frequency offset on constellation points, used Polyphase Clock Sync block for clock recovery, and used Costas Loop for carrier recovery in PSK modulation schemes.

 3. **Combating Wireless Channel Impairments**
-   - Understanding common impairments and challenges in wireless communication channels.
+   - .
    - Techniques and strategies to mitigate impairments and improve communication reliability.

 4. **Packet Transmission Using GNU Radio**